slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - Since he has taken the red pill his hobbies are: working out, writing, mentoring, harem management and self improvement.
 - Organizing is not just for making your house clean or your room tidy; the end goal is to clarify your values.
 KonMari Method -> Marie kondo, perita em arrumação
+- overheard someone say in a SF cafe: "I couldn't be a doctor...it doesn't change the world enough and you don't actually earn that much.
 -->